Back to Floor Sanding

 6 Golden Rules For Sanding

 It is an important part of the way how your wooden floor looks.
-This beneficial service requires experience, but it’s not so time-consuming and, in fact, it’s a smart investment.
-The positive effects of the treatment are that it provides your wooden floor with more long-lasting power because it gets rid of a number of minor issues and imperfections that otherwise, if left neglected, can lead to major problems.
+This beneficial service requires experience, but it’s not so time-consuming and it’s a smart investment.
+The positive effects of the treatment are that it provides your wooden floor with more long-lasting power because it gets rid of many minor issues and imperfections that otherwise if left neglected, can lead to major problems.
 Furthermore, the timber under the top finishing layer usually is in excellent condition, which means after the sealant is removed, the floor will look again like brand new.
 The whole refinishing process improves the overall condition and the durability of the floor.

 Brief floor sanding explanation: